Acute malnutrition (wasting): MUAC, RUTF and community care

 Coverage of management of childhood acute malnutrition remains a major challenge

-Today, thanks to MUAC, RUTF, and the efforts of so many health and nutrition professionals and community health workers, the treatment of acute malnutrition is carried out mainly on an outpatient basis.
+Today, thanks to MUAC, RUTF and the efforts of so many health and nutrition professionals and community health workers, the treatment of acute malnutrition is carried out primarily on an outpatient basis.
 As a result, coverage has increased.
-However, it remains severely insufficient (Rogers et al., 2015)Rogers, E., Myatt, M., Woodhead, S., Guerrero, S., & Alvarez, J. L. (2015).
-Coverage of community-based management of severe acute malnutrition programmes in twenty-one countries, 2012–2013.
-PLOS ONE, 10(6), e0128666. https://doi.org/10.1371/journal.pone.0128666.
-Although assessing treatment access coverage is difficult (requiring studies such as SQUEAC surveys) and is done less frequently than would be desirable, it is estimated that 2 out of every 3 children with severe acute malnutrition do not have access to the treatment they need.
+However, it remains very insufficient (Rogers et al., 2015).
+Although evaluating treatment coverage is difficult (requiring studies such as SQUEAC surveys) and is carried out less frequently than would be desirable, it is estimated that 2 out of every 3 children with severe acute malnutrition do not have access to the treatment they need.

 What are the main barriers?
-The distances that must be covered to access healthcare (even at a health post or centre rather than a hospital), weaknesses in mobile and community outreach health services, lack of information or awareness about acute malnutrition, and problems in the procurement and supply of RUTF, which many governments still do not cover (Global Nutrition Cluster, 2025)Global Nutrition Cluster.
-(2025, May).
-Interim programmatic adaptations for wasting programming in resource-constrained settings. https://www.nutritioncluster.net/resources/interim-programmatic-adaptations-wasting-programming-resource-constrained-settings.
-Addressing all these problems requires coordinated action among multiple actors (FAO et al., 2020)FAO, UNHCR, UNICEF, WFP, & WHO.
-(2020).
-Global action plan on child wasting: A framework for action to accelerate progress in preventing and managing child wasting and the achievement of the Sustainable Development Goals.
-UNICEF. https://www.unicef.org/media/96991/file/Global-Action-Plan-on-Child-Wasting.pdf.
+The distances that must be covered to receive healthcare (even at a health post or centre rather than a hospital), weaknesses in mobile and community outreach health services, a lack of information or awareness about the problem of acute malnutrition, and supply and procurement problems with RUTF, which many governments still do not cover (Global Nutrition Cluster, 2025a).
+Addressing all of these problems requires coordinated action among multiple actors (FAO et al., 2020).

 Innovations in the management of childhood acute malnutrition for increased coverage

-A number of innovations are being researched and implemented to further evolve the management of acute malnutrition towards a model even better suited to community-based care (Action Against Hunger, 2021)Action Against Hunger.
-(2021).
-Technical positioning on evolution of CMAM implementation — Update January 2021. https://knowledgeagainsthunger.org/wp-content/uploads/2021/02/Technical-Positioning-Evolution-CMAM-Implementation-SignedVF.pdf.
-These potential innovations include:
+Numerous innovations are being researched and implemented to evolve the management of acute malnutrition towards a model even better adapted to its treatment in the community (Action Against Hunger, 2021).
+These possible innovations include:

 References